Shamilika15/HR-Management/README.md

 The system is designed as a **modular web-based admin platform** with integrated AI/ML pipelines for each HR function.

 ### ✅ Architecture Diagram
- Add an image named `architecture.png` inside a folder called `docs/` and reference it below:

 ![System Architecture](docs/architecture.png)